ZanBizjakUni/RG_Seminar/README.md

 RG seminar - Presentation and how to use.

-This project is a part of a seminar in the computer graphics class in my college (UL FRI).
+This project is a part of a seminar in the computer graphics class at my college (UL FRI).

 The project is being made in a group with another student (@ziga-solar) with whom I built together this project.